 Will your personal statement resonate on LinkedIn?
 Or is it highly visual—making it a better fit for Instagram?

 Polish your sites until they gleam, then get active so others take notice.
 Add insightful content to your social media pages that goes deeper than the information on your resume, such as commentaries on something taking place in your newly chosen field.

 Americans spend 1,800 hours or more each year working.
-That’s nearly one-third of your life, and it goes without saying that how you spend your working hours has a great bearing on your life’s happiness barometer.
+That’s nearly one-third of your life, and it goes without saying that your job satisfaction and career goals have a great bearing on your life’s happiness barometer.

 Set out to intentionally pursue career satisfaction, looking for opportunities to fine-tune your working life so that you find fulfillment.

-If playing the piano is your personal bliss, could you meld your love of music with your clinical psychology background and pursue using music to promote healing?
+If playing the piano is your personal bliss, could you meld your love of music with your clinical psychology background and find a job using music to promote healing?
 Perhaps there’s a foundation that would fund you in a multiyear study.

-Or, if you’re a movie buff for whom every encounter has the makings of a screenplay, why not sign up for an evening class and see if your years of writing advertising copy could morph into a new career in the film industry?
+Or, if you’re a movie buff for whom every encounter has the makings of a screenplay, why not sign up for an evening class and see if your years of writing advertising copy could morph into a career move into the film industry?

-Success with a career change will occur when you mentally prepare, take a proactive approach, and mine your personal and online networks.
-The pay-off will be in a life well-lived—yours!
+Achieving your career change successfully will occur when you mentally prepare, take a proactive approach, and mine your personal and online networks.
+The pay-off will be in a life well-lived in a successful career.

 More Tips on How to Change Careers